Town of DeRuyter, New York

 suitable to meet the needs of a modern highway department.
 The new facility will be a 40' x 96' structure with a 20' x 70'

-cold-storage lean-to attached to its south side and will have a capacity to store 1,500 tons of sand and salt.
-The Town awarded
+cold-storage lean-to attached to its east side and will have a capacity to store 1,500 tons of sand and salt.
+The Town

-the low-bid for construction of this facility to Secor Building Solutions at a cost of $143,750.00.
-Additional work for site
+awarded the low-bid for construction of this facility to Secor Building Solutions at a cost of $143,750.00.
+Additional work

-preparation and electrical needs are projected to cost up to $27,500.00.
-The old garage demolition, including asbestos abatement, is
+for site preparation and electrical needs are projected to cost up to $27,500.00.
+The old garage demolition, including asbestos

-to permissive referendum, the issuance of $200,000.00 in bonds and will use building reserves to cover the balance of the
+approved the issuance of $200,000.00 in bonds and will use building reserves and fund balance to cover the balance of the

 The project will begin with the abatement of